My TikTok Journey: Sharing Experience and Useful Tips15.4.2020Reading Time: 5 minutes

 Choosing a niche

 Since the TikTok algorithm has elements of AI, every user is shown videos based on his interest.
 That’s why it is strongly advised to choose one niche per account and make it the topic of every video you create.
 As my topic, I have chosen a luxury lifestyle and car videos.
-Later I was hoping to do some affiliate marketing with casinos and crypto offers.
+Later I was hoping to do some affiliate marketing with iGaming offers.

 I created my account and uploaded my first video on the 28th of February.